-20 In Anand (2006:50), the logophoric operator is the immediate complement of a referential item CENTER, which denotes the de se center and gets its value from the index node which it takes as its complement.
-Our definition of logophoric operator is similar.
-The main difference is that our logophoric pronoun prolog does not directly get its value from the index (i.e. the context), but is determined pragmatically, because, as we will see in the next sections, the logophoric center is not necessarily an attitude holder; also, the perspectival domain can be smaller than the that pronouns and anaphors referring to the logophoric center in the domain of the operator must be read de se, 21 but also that other elements have to be evaluated from the perspective of that center.
-The logophoric operator is in that sense22 similar to the FID operator (see Sharvit 2008), which forces all expressions in their scope to be interpreted from the point of view of the center of FID.
-In particular, pronouns referring to a FID center are read de se, and de re non de dicto readings of definite descriptions are prohibited (see Sharvit 2008, 2010).
-Similarly, perspectival elements must match with exempt anaphors in a given logophoric domain.
-For instance, if the subject of the embedded clause in (30)a is presented from the speaker's perspective, thus licensing a first-person exempt anaphor, the adjective affreuses 'horrible' must be evaluated by the speaker and the noun photos must be read de re; if it is presented from the attitude holder Loïc's perspective as in (30)b, the adjective beaux 'beautiful' must accordingly be evaluated by Loïc and the noun portraits must be read de dicto.
+Furthermore, not only exempt anaphors referring to the attitude holder of their domain must be read de se, but all other perspectival elements of their domain have to be evaluated from the perspective of that logophoric center.
+21 For instance, if the subject of the embedded clause in (30)a is presented from the speaker's perspective, thus licensing a first-person exempt anaphor, the adjective affreuses 'horrible' must be evaluated by the speaker and the noun photos must be read de re; if it is presented from the attitude holder Loïc's perspective as in (30)b, the adjective beaux 'beautiful' must accordingly be evaluated by Loïc and the noun portraits must be read de dicto.
 Mixing perspective is not possible, as illustrated in (30)c-d.
-In other words, the domain of a logophoric operator (the subject constituent in (30)) can be logophorically ambiguous (because the logophoric center need not be the closest attitude holder as seen above in section 2.1.3), but cannot be logophorically heterogeneous.
+In other words, the domain of an exempt anaphor (the subject constituent in (30)) can be logophorically ambiguous (because the anaphor cannot co-occur with a coreferring de re pronoun in its domain when the pronoun does not c-command the anaphor (when the pronoun does c-command the anaphor, as in (iva), the anaphor may be plain and the presence of de re blocking effects depends on the definition of Condition A, cf. Sharvit 2010).